NixOS/rfcs/rfcs/0000-rfc-process.md

 After the review process has settled a decision is taken by community vote, with @edolstra as a BDFL that can override any decision.

-Whomever merges the RFC should do the following:
+Whoever merges the RFC should do the following:

 * Create a corresponding issue on the appropriate repo (NixOS/Nix, NixOS/nixpkgs, ...).